mindkin/hourfleet/docs/index.md

 # Understanding Your Car Share

 * [First Steps First](stepbystep.html).
 These are things that you need to get sorted first before your car sharing business can operate properly.
-* [Customizing Your Car Share](configure.html).
-There is lots to customize.
-Here is what you can configure to brand and make your car sharing business work the way you want it to.
+* [Configuring Your Car Share](configure.html).
+There is lots to configure in your Car Share.
+Here is what you can configure to make Hourfleet fit to teh way your car sharing business works.
 * [Integrations](integrations.html).
 Learn about the online services that Hourfleet integrates with.
 [Stripe](http://stripe.com) integration is mandatory for your car share to charge your customers.
 * [Your own website](yoursite.html).
 You need your own companies website and landing page, and host some other important pages and images.